sydneygold/dmveasy-frontend/README.md

   </a>
   <h3 align="center">DMVeasy</h3>
   <p align="center">
-    DMVEasy is a innovative web-based application geared towards cutting back on paper waste by enabling users to upload and fill out documents online.
+    DMVEasy is an innovative web-based application geared towards cutting back on paper waste by enabling users to upload and fill out documents online.
     <br />
     <br />
     <a href="https://trash-panda-shehacks.web.app/">View Website</a>